 What is Green Bean Casserole?

 Green Bean Casserole is a classic American side dish created by Dorcas Reilly in 1955.
 She was Cambell’s Soup’s Test Kitchen Manager, and her original recipe was made with Cambell’s canned mushroom soup, canned green beans and fried onions.
+We’ve taken inspiration here, but created a healthier version with a lightened-up homemade mushroom sauce (vegan), crispy baked shallots and fresh green beans.

-How to make healthier GREEN BEAN Casserole
+How to make Vegan GREEN BEAN Casserole

 blanch the green beans in salted boiling water